Fluency vs. CrowdStrike Falcon SIEM

 Why SOCs are looking beyond CrowdStrike for detection depth and AI autonomy.
 See how Fluency delivers faster, smarter, more complete protection.

-🤖 Where Falcon’s SIEM Stops, Fluency Begins
+Where Falcon's SIEM Stops, Fluency Begins

 CrowdStrike excels at endpoint protection—but its Falcon SIEM is still emerging.
 While it inherits data from a world-class EDR, its SIEM logic is minimal and highly dependent on alerts rather than behavior.
-Fluency, on the other hand, uses AI to process streaming state, context, and cross-system patterns—not just individual events.

 BFluency